kyuupichan/electrumx/docs/environment.rst

   This serves **tcp**, **ssl**, **wss** on all interfaces on ports 50001, 50002 and 50004 respectively.  **rpc** is served on its default host :const:`localhost` and default port :const:`8000`.

+  To avoid any possible issues with local security settings, you should consider choosing ports for services > 1024, otherwise the python3 electrumx_server executable will need special permissions to be able to bind to ports < 1024.

+  On Debian for example, this can be achieved by installinng libcap2-bin package:

+  sudo apt-get update && sudo apt-get -y install libcap2-bin sudo setcap cap_net_bind_service=+ep /usr/local/bin/electrumx_server

+  Change the path to your electrumx_server executable if different.
+  After this, ElectrumX will be able to listen on any port < 1024, if free of course.

 .. envvar:: REPORT_SERVICES